Incident Action Plan

 • Immediately report the crime to police authorities.

 • Remember as much detail about the carjacker as possible, footwear and clothing description and any other information that stands out.
+Advise if weapons were displayed or threatened and if so, what kind.

 • Remember the direction of travel following the carjacking.